-How to avoid California Franchise tax
+How to avoid California Franchise tax by operating as a sole proprietor

 The only way to legitimately avoid the $800 franchise tax is to operate as a sole proprietor.
 This can be dangerous because you will have no liability protection of your personal assets.
 If you have a small business with very limited exposure to liability, this may be the best route for you.